dmsRosa6/KubeAuction/README.md

 # KubeAuction

-A Spring Boot microservice for managing auctions and bids with MongoDB persistence and Redis caching.
+A simple backend for a bidding platform.
+This is mainly a study project to understand a little better both Spring and Kubernetes.

 ## Table of Contents